 Instruments that require special cleaning products will be handled by staff only.

-Restrooms: We ask visitors to follow the posted capacity limitations and adhere to the distance markers on the floor.
+Restrooms: We ask visitors to follow the posted capacity limitations.

 Drinking Fountain: Access to the drinking fountain will be closed.

 Even with these measures in place, we want to remind all guests that COVID-19 is a highly contagious virus largely transmitted through respiratory droplets.
 There is always a chance of contracting COVID-19 or any contagious disease when choosing to visit any public location.

 Please stay home if you are experiencing any of the following symptoms.
 We are more than happy to exchange admission tickets for another day if you or anyone in your party is sick.

 A persistent cough or sore throat

 Loss of taste or smell